Soprano Home Movies: Ratings

-"Soprano Home Movies" drew an average of 7.66 million viewers when it first aired on HBO on Sunday, April 8, 2007, in the United States.
-This estimate was done by Nielsen Ratings.
-This was a significant drop from the 2006 season premiere episode, "Members Only", which attracted 9.47 million viewers and the lowest ratings for a Sopranos premiere since the season two opening episode, "Guy Walks Into a Psychiatrist's Office...", which drew roughly the same number of viewers as "Soprano Home Movies" (7.64 million viewers).
+"Soprano Home Movies" drew an average of 7.66 million viewers when it first aired on HBO on April 8, 2007, leading the Nielsen weekly cable ratings for the week of April 2 to 8. was a significant drop from the 2006 season premiere episode, "Members Only", which attracted 9.47 million viewers and the lowest ratings for a Sopranos premiere since the season two opening episode, "Guy Walks Into a Psychiatrist's Office...", which drew roughly the same number of viewers as "Soprano Home Movies" (7.64 million viewers).

 Critical response

 The episode was critically acclaimed.
-Tom Biro of television webblog TV Squad gave the episode a favorable review, writing "All in all, big thumbs up from me."

-Marisa Carroll of PopMatters called the midseason premiere "stellar" and wrote that "David Chase repeatedly re-imagines ordinary family scenarios—like a weekend trip to the mountains—in brutal, gangster terms. [...]
-Such signature exaggerations remain both hilarious and unsettling."
-She awarded the episode a score of 9 out of 10 (shared with the following two episodes).
+Kim Reed of Television Without Pity gave the midseason premiere an A−, writing "...while, on the surface, not much happened...there were a ton of callbacks to previous episodes and that familiar Soprano tension was used to good effect."
 Tim Goodman of the San Francisco Chronicle praised the episode, writing "the series remains as vital and interesting as ever [...]
 There may be no better (or realistic) way to go forward into this Sopranos swan song."

-Kim Reed of Television Without Pity gave the midseason premiere an A−, writing "...while, on the surface, not much happened, I think there were a ton of callbacks to previous episodes and that familiar Soprano tension was used to good effect."

-Maureen Ryan of the Chicago Tribune wrote "this is loose, contemplative Sopranos storytelling at its best."
+Maureen Ryan of the Chicago Tribune wrote: "this is loose, contemplative Sopranos storytelling at its best."

 Lisa Schwarzbaum of Entertainment Weekly was impressed with the midseason premiere and wrote that, despite not being a very eventful episode on the surface, "everything happened".
+Schwarzbaum also graded the episode with an A.

 Alan Sepinwall of The Star Ledger gave "Soprano Home Movies" a positive review and praised it for featuring the character of Bobby Bacala in a more prominent role, writing "The hour was largely a refresher course on Tony, Janice and their history, but it also gave Bacala the dignity he's so often been deprived by the writers."

 Alessandra Stanley of The New York Times gave the episode a mixed review, calling it "solemn" and wrote that "even before last season the series had started to sag in places, a creative fatigue that matched the main characters' weariness and also the audience's."

 Brian Zoromski of IGN awarded "Soprano Home Movies" a score of 9.5 out of 10, citing the calm, subtle storytelling as a great strength.
+Tom Biro of TV Squad gave the episode a favorable review: "It didn't set off the people who always complain that there wasn't enough action and killing...and it certainly didn't set off the people who love the character development and back story."
+Marisa Carroll of PopMatters called the midseason premiere "stellar" and wrote that "David Chase repeatedly re-imagines ordinary family scenarios—like a weekend trip to the mountains—in brutal, gangster terms. [...]
+Such signature exaggerations remain both hilarious and unsettling."
+She awarded the episode a score of 9 out of 10 (shared with the following two episodes).